 Today, the still constricted Ste.
 Cecile Street is situated simply between St. Antoine and St. James Streets, the part north of the former having been covered over a couple of decades ago by the 1000 De La Gauchètiere tower.
 The part that remains is enclosed by two relatively tall structures, one of which is the old Gazette Building on St. Antoine Street.

 Finally, there is Charlotte Street (or lane, as it was often referred to) located just south of St. Catherine and moving two blocks from St. Dominique to Cadieux (today, De Bullion Street).
 It was perhaps the narrowest road in Montreal and certainly one of the most notorious located as it was in the very heart of the city’s Red Light District.

 Charlotte Lane first appeared in street directories in 1858 with about 20 civic numbers, one of which was extremely infamous early in the twentieth century.
 At number 17, in December of 1909, several individuals, including owner Jenny Murray, were taken in by police for having been found as “inmates in a disorderly house”.
 Each was fined ten dollars, or a little over $200 in today’s money.

 Charlotte Street, in 2014, is considerably wider and, like many parts of the city, is now quite gentrified with expensive apartments and condominiums located on both sides of the previously renowned road.
 Its new residents are probably totally unaware of the many human dramas that unfolded there years ago when ‘Charlotte Lane’ was little wider than six feet.

-Below, Charlotte Street, photographed by me in January of 1975
+Below, Wolfe Street, photographed by me in January of 1975